EXPLAINER: How Trump allies may be pushed to testify in Ga.

 ATLANTA (AP) — As a Georgia investigation into potential criminal interference in the 2020 election heats up, prosecutors are trying to force allies and advisers of former President Donald Trump to come to Atlanta to testify before a special grand jury.

 Fulton County District Attorney Fani Willis opened the criminal investigation early last year, and the special grand jury was seated in May at her request.
-In a letter asking the county superior court chief judge to impanel a special grand jury, she mentioned the need to be able to issue subpoenas for witnesses who were otherwise unwilling to speak with her team.
+In a letter asking the county Superior Court chief judge to empanel a special grand jury, she mentioned the need to be able to issue subpoenas for witnesses who were otherwise unwilling to speak with her team.

-For witnesses who live outside Georgia, the process of getting a subpoena is more involved than for in-state witnesses.
+For witnesses who live outside Georgia, the process of getting a subpoena is more involved.
 Willis last week initiated that process for seven Trump associates, including former New York Mayor Rudy Giuliani and U.S. Sen. Lindsey Graham, R-S.C.

 WHY IS IT MORE COMPLICATED TO SUBPOENA AN OUT-OF-STATE WITNESS?

-State courts don’t generally have subpoena power beyond the borders of the state where they are located.
-For that reason, prosecutors must follow a multistep process laid out in laws passed in each state that gives prosecutors the authority to require an out-of-state witness to come testify.
+State courts don’t generally have subpoena power beyond their state borders.
+For that reason, prosecutors must follow a multistep process to be able to compel an out-of-state witness to testify.

 WHAT DOES A PROSECUTOR HAVE TO DO?